Skip to footer content

 Best practices include:

-• Dispose PdfDocument objects immediately (using statements)
+• Dispose PdfDocument objects immediately using using statements

-1. Deployment Best Practices
+What Deployment Best Practices Should You Follow?

 var telemetryClient = new TelemetryClient();